YahooArchive/mojito/docs/dev_guide/code_exs/multiple_mojits.rst

         };
       }, '0.0.1', {requires: []});

 #.
-Modify the default template to use mustache variables from the child mojits by replacing the code in ``views/index.hb.html`` with the following:
+Modify the default template to use Handlebars expressions from the child mojits by replacing the code in ``views/index.hb.html`` with the following:

    .. code-block:: javascript